gmontee/100DaysOfCloud/Journey/056/Readme.md

 ## Cloud Research

-☁️ HashiCorp recommends teams utilize a shared Continuous Integration environment in order to protect sensitive inputs
+☁️ HashiCorp recommends teams utilize a shared Continuous Integration environment in order to protect sensitive inputs.
+Although source controlling IaC is a best practice, there is potential risk for secrets to be accidentally committed.
+There are a variety of options to migrate this risk, for example using Azure Key Vault to store subscription id, app id, password, and other secrets.

-☁️ The ability to source control Terraform code enables pull requests and code reviews
+☁️ The ability to source control Terraform code enables pull requests and code reviews, sharing of code, and all the other advantages of software version control

-☁️ HashiCorp HIGHLY recommends a human manually reviewing Plans, but if approval isn't needed (non-critical infrastructure) there's an option:
+☁️ HashiCorp HIGHLY recommends a human manually reviewing Plans.
+For instance, the Plan command has an option to output a plan file of the proposed changes, which can be reviewed by another person, and applied if correct.
+If approval isn't needed (non-critical infrastructure) there's an option:

 `terraform apply -input=false -auto-approve`